DanDuhon/DSBG-Shuffle/README.md

 ### Can we add custom enemies/encounters ourselves?

+I may create a way to build your own encounters, but they wouldn't be able to have their enemies shuffled.
+But shuffle-able encounters and custom enemies?
 No (unless you branch the code and do it yourself), and I don't intend to support that.
 Calculating enemy strength and generating enemy combinations for an encounter can take hours depending on your machine and the size of the encounter.

 ### I found a bug!